-1. This form paragraph is used to provisionally reject over a copending application with an earlier filing date that discloses the claimed invention which has not been published under 35 U.S.C.
-122. The copending application must have either a common assignee, a common applicant (35 U.S.C.
-118), or at least one common joint inventor.

-- 2. Use pre-AIA 35 U.S.C.
+- 1. This form paragraph is used to provisionally reject over a copending application that discloses the claimed invention and would constitute prior art under pre-AIA 35 U.S.C.
+102(e) if published under 35 U.S.C.
+122 or patented.
+The copending application must have either a common assignee, a common applicant (35 U.S.C.
+118), or at least one common (joint) inventor. - Use pre-AIA 35 U.S.C.
 102(e) as amended by the American Inventors Protection Act (AIPA) and the Intellectual Property and High Technology Technical Amendments Act of 2002 (form paragraph 7.12.fti) to determine the copending application's prior art date, unless the copending application is based directly, or indirectly, from an international application which has an international filing date prior to November 29, 2000.
 If the copending application is either a national stage of an international application (application under 35 U.S.C.
 371) which has an international filing date prior to November 29, 2000, or a continuing application claiming benefit under 35 U.S.C.
 120, 121, 365(c), or 386(c) to an international application having an international filing date prior to November 29, 2000, use pre-AIPA 35 U.S.C.
 102(e) (form paragraph 7.12.01.fti).
-See the Examiner Notes for form paragraphs 7.12.fti and 7.12.01.fti to assist in the determination of the reference's $\underline{35}$ U.S.C.
+See the Examiner Notes for form paragraphs 7.12.fti and 7.12.01.fti to assist in the determination of the reference's 35 U.S.C.
 102(e) date. - 3.
 If the claims would have been obvious over the invention disclosed in the other copending application, use form paragraph 7.21.01.fti. - 4.
 In bracket 3, insert --assignee--, --applicant--, or --joint inventor--. - 5.
 In bracket 4, an appropriate explanation may be provided in support of the examiner's position on anticipation, if necessary. - 6.
-If the claims of the copending application are directed to the same invention as the claims of the instant application, a provisional double patenting rejection should also be made using form paragraphs 8.30 and 8.32. - 7.
+Under 35 U.S.C.
+101, two patents are not permitted to issue on identical subject matter.
+Any claims in the instant application directed to the same invention claimed in the reference should be provisionally rejected using form paragraphs 8.30 and 8.32.
+Additionally, the applicant should be required to amend or cancel claims such that the applied reference and the instant application no longer contain claims directed to the same invention using form paragraph 8.27.fti. - 7.
+Any claims in the instant application that are directed to subject matter that is not patentably distinct from an invention claimed in the reference should be rejected (or provisionally rejected if the reference has not yet issued as a patent) on the grounds of nonstatutory double patenting using form paragraph 8.33 and at least one of form paragraphs 8.34 8.39. - 8.
 If evidence is additionally of record to show that either invention is prior art to the other under pre-AIA 35 U.S.C.
-102(f) or (g), a rejection using form paragraphs 7.13.fti and/or 7.14.fti should also be made. - 8.
+102(f) or (g), a rejection using form paragraphs 7.13.fti and/or 7.14.fti should also be made. - 9.
 For applications with an actual filing date on or after March 16, 2013 that claim priority to, or the benefit of, an application filed before March 16, 2013, this form paragraph must be preceded by form paragraph 7.06.